-Welcome to the LoadRunner Enterprise Quick Start.
-LoadRunner Enterprise is Micro Focus's Webenabled global performance testing tool, designed to streamline the testing process and increase the test efficiency for multiple concurrent performance tests across multiple geographic locations.
+Welcome to the OpenTextTM LoadRunner Enterprise Quick Start.

+LoadRunner Enterprise is a Web-enabled global performance testing tool, designed to streamline the testing process and increase the test efficiency for multiple concurrent performance tests across multiple geographic locations.

 This Quick Start is a self-paced guide designed to lead you through the process of creating, running, and analyzing a performance test, and to introduce you to the LoadRunner Enterprise testing environment.